 Truancy is a significant problem that can escalate quickly.
 Peer pressure, along with academic and personal struggles, can make your teen feel like school just isn't a top priority.
 In addition to the fact that they are missing out on educational material in school, the Colorado Compulsory School Attendance Law (C.R.S.
 22-13-104), mandates that all children between the ages of 6 and 17 be in school.
-Choosing not to attend on a regular basis can mean legal trouble for both your child and possibly you as their legal guardian.
-Click here to view the staute regarding attendance in Colorado.
+Choosing to not attend on a regular basis can mean legal trouble for both your child and possibly you as their legal guardian.
+Click here to view the statute regarding attendance in Colorado.

 Barriers facing truant youth are significant and often multifaceted.
 Data from the federal Office of Juvenile Justice and Delinquency Prevention’s Truancy Reduction Demonstration Programs showed that of the 634 students participating

 87 percent qualified for free or reduced-price lunch